How to Organize Your Home (One Simple Rule for Everything

 Yes, this is a real thing.
 Most of it can be thrown out.
 But some can’t.
 Here are items that you can store in weird places, like under your bed:

 Stay focused!
 Don’t go buying label makers, buying insane shelving systems, or vacuum-sealing old blankets.
-Store things where you use them!
-That being said, there are lots of fun and creative organizing ideas for when you’re ready.
+And if you never use it and never will, throw it away.

 Daily Habits for Long-Term Organization